oban-bg/oban/README.md

 * `0 7-9,4-6 13 * FRI` — Once an hour during both rush hours on Friday the 13th

 For more in depth information see the man documentation for `cron` and `crontab` in your system.
 Alternatively you can experiment with various expressions online at [Crontab Guru][guru].

 #### Caveats & Guidelines

-* All schedules are evaluated as UTC unless a different timezone is configured.
+* All schedules are evaluated as UTC unless a different timezone is provided.
-  See `Oban.start_link/1` for information about configuring a timezone.
+  See `Oban.Plugins.Cron` for information about configuring a timezone.

-* Workers can be used for regular and scheduled jobs so long as they accept different arguments.
+* Workers can be used for regular _and_ scheduled jobs so long as they accept different arguments.

 * Duplicate jobs are prevented through transactional locks and unique